Buggy Code: 10 Common Rails Programming Mistakes

-A couple of additional recommended Rails best practices:
+Here are a couple of additional recommended Ruby on Rails coding best practices:

-- Use view layouts and partials appropriately to encapsulate things that are repeated on your pages.
+- Use view layouts and partials appropriately to encapsulate repetitive items on your pages.

 - Use presenters/decorators like the Draper gem to encapsulate view-building logic in a Ruby object.
-You can then add methods into this object to perform logical operations that you might otherwise have put into your view code.
+You can then add methods that perform logical operations into this object—instead of putting these into your view code.